Dementia and Alzheimer’s Disease

 Dementia Insights

-Alzheimer’s Disease and other forms of Dementia.
+Understanding Alzheimer's Disease and other forms of Dementia

-Dementia is a broad term for any medical condition that causes memory problems and problems with at least one other brain function, such as speech, concentration, or more complex thinking involving problem solving, planning and organization.
 Two of the most widespread forms of dementia are Alzheimer’s disease, which accounts for 60 percent of those with dementia, and vascular dementia which accounts for 20 percent.
-In 2017, 5.5 million in the U.S. were estimated to have Alzheimer’s; this number is expected to rise to 16 million by 2050.
+In 2017, 5.5 million in the U.S. were estimated to have Alzheimer’s.

 Although there are many exciting treatment possibilities being studied, there is not currently any way to stop or reverse the symptoms in most types of dementia.
 But because some dementias can be the result of reversible medical conditions, the first phone call should always be to one’s primary care physician to discuss the symptoms.